hasan-hasanov/LogApi/README.md

 # Log Api

-This is a very simple web api that displays the incomming requests.
+This is a very simple web api that displays the incoming requests.
 I recently needed something like this so I can debug my NodeMcu microcontroller.
 I wanted to see what I obtained and if I am able to send it somewhere.

 ![](assets/LogApi.gif)